Charles Thone: Political career

-While attending The University of Nebraska-Lincoln, Thone served as the pledge president of the Phi Delta Gamma fraternity.
+While attending the University of Nebraska–Lincoln, Thone served as the pledge president of the Phi Gamma Delta fraternity.
 During that time, one of the pledges was a young Johnny Carson whom Thone agreed to sponsor because he felt that Carson's humor would be an asset to the fraternity.

-Following graduation from the University of Nebraska–Lincoln College of Law in 1950, he set up private practice in Lincoln, Nebraska.
+Following graduation from the University of Nebraska College of Law in 1950, he set up private practice in Lincoln, Nebraska.
 He served as deputy secretary of state of Nebraska from 1951 to 1952.
 In 1952, he became President of the Nebraska Junior Chamber of Commerce.
 He married Ruth Raymond on August 16, 1953.
 From 1954 to 1970, he served as Administrative Assistant to U.S. Senator Roman Hruska.

 Thone was elected to the United States House of Representatives in 1970, representing Nebraska's 1st congressional district from 1971 to 1979.
 During his tenure in Congress, he served as assistant minority whip, and as a member of the House Select Committee on Assassinations.